2024bse134-afk/utilitypulseug/README.md

 Solution

-Utility Pulse UG introduces a web platform that allows users to report electricity and water outages quickly while providing location-based information about service disruptions.
+Utility Pulse UG introduces a web platform that allows users to report electricity and water outages quickly while providing location based information(live location or input city and town)about service disruptions.
 Reports submitted by users can be reviewed and tracked through an administrative dashboard, allowing service providers or administrators to monitor recurring issues in specific areas.
 The system also integrates mobile money payments, enabling users to make utility payments conveniently within the platform.